qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 ```

 The string to be matched against can also be left unspeciﬁed, in which case Perl uses the pseudovariable $_ by default:

+6 Strictly speaking, ] and } don’t require a protective backslash unless there is a preceding un- matched (and unprotected) [ or {, respectively.

 ```
 $_ = "albatross";